RoamGuru Roam Guru

 What emerges from all this history is a distinct Turin character—reserved, elegant, intellectual, and deeply proud.
 Turinese people (torinesi) have a reputation for being cold compared to other Italians, but this is better understood as a form of dignity.
 This is a city that was a royal capital, that hosted courts and diplomats, that takes culture seriously.

 The torinesi value quality over quantity, substance over flash.
 They drink their coffee slowly.
 They dress well without ostentation.
-They support their football teams with passion but maintain a certain decorum even in victory or defeat.
+They support their football teams—Juventus and Torino FC—with passion but maintain a certain decorum even in victory or defeat.
+This character is the Savoy legacy—a belief that culture, refinement, and education matter.

 Practical Information